 3. Role Models Can Define the Path to Success

-Sam Altman is the president of Y Combinator and serial entrepreneur with an impressive investment track record.
-Altman was one of Brian Chesky’s role models and someone who had a very significant influence on his perseverance with Air BnB.
-Although Chesky never got to meet Altman at the time, he continued to follow his work online and found inspiration at every turn.
+Sam Altman is the president of Y Combinator and a serial entrepreneur with an impressive investment track record.
+Altman was one of Brian Chesky’s role models, so he had a very significant influence on his perseverance with Airbnb.
+Although Chesky never got to meet Altman at the time.
+He continued to follow his work online and found inspiration at every turn.

-For this reason, Chesky says that having a role model is crucial for thinking big and if entrepreneurs can aim at the same heights as these influencers, this can define a lot more about the path ahead.
+For this reason, Chesky says that having a role model is crucial for thinking big.
+According to Chesky, if entrepreneurs can emulate their role models, then they’re more likely to be successful.

-Takeaway – If you can define your role models, you can also define how far you are willing to strive for your goals.
+Takeaway – If you can define your role model.
+You can also define how far you are willing to strive for your goals.

 4. Use a Small Community for Better Feedback

-Speaking recently at a New York University, the Air BnB CEO said that one of the best pieces of advice he ever received was that it’s better to have a handful of people who love what you do than millions who simply know what you do.
-In other words, if you have 100 people that love your company, they will usually tell another ten people who might tell another and so on.
+Speaking recently at a New York University, the Airbnb CEO said that one of the best pieces of advice he ever received was that it’s better to have a handful of people who love what you do than millions who simply know what you do.
+If 100 people love your company, then they will usually tell another ten people who might tell another ten.

-What’s more, Chesky also said it’s easier to get accurate feedback from a small group while interacting with a smaller number of people is obviously a lot less time-consuming.
+What’s more, Chesky also said it’s easier to get accurate feedback from a small group.
+Customer feedback is more valuable, as well as less time-consuming when you’re interacting with a smaller number of people

 Takeaway – Focus on creating a small community of loyal followers.

-5. Think of a Problem Before Coming Up with a Solution
+5. Identify a Problem Before Coming Up with a Solution

-Chesky said that Air BnB was hugely successful because it solved a clear problem in the rental industry.
-As if that’s not enough, it provided an added bonus and extra income to people who had properties that were doing little more than sitting idle.
+Chesky said that Airbnb was hugely successful because it solved a clear problem in the rental industry.
+As if that’s not enough, it provided extra income for people who had properties that were doing little more than sitting idle.